Gandi/gandi.cli/README.md

     $ gandi domain info example.com

-#### 5. List NS records of a domain
+#### 5. Manage NS records for your domains

+##### Create a new record

+`gandi record create example.com --name www --type A --value 127.0.0.1`

+Add a new record to the current zone file of the domain and activate it.

+##### List your records

     $ gandi record list example.com

+You can show records set for a domain in a zone file using `gandi record list example.com`.
+Use `--format` parameter to change the output formating.

+##### Update a record

+    $ gandi record update example.com --record "@ 3600 IN A 127.0.0.1" --new-record "@ 3600 IN A 0.0.0.0"

+This command is useful to update only one record at the time.
+The pattern to use is 'name TTL CLASS TYPE value', you can list your records easyly with `gandi record list example.com --format text` to copy and past the record to replace.

+##### Update many records quickly

-You can use `--output` to extract your zone records in a file, then edit it and use `gandi record update example.com -f file` to update it easily.
+You can use `gandi record list example.com --format text > file.zone` to extract your zone records in a file, then edit it and use `gandi record update example.com -f file.zone` to update the entire zone file easily.

+##### Delete records

+    $ gandi record delete jauneau.eu --value 127.0.0.1

+Delete records corresponding to the parameters.
+If there is many record with a value '127.0.0.1', all of them would be deleted.

 ### Creating a Virtual Machine